 Sigma Theta Tau International

 Iota Delta Chapter of Sigma Theta Tau International Honor Society of Nursing includes in its membership students, alumni, faculty, and community leaders in nursing.
-The purposes of this society are to recognize superior achievement and leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession.
+The purposes of this society is to recognize superior achievement and leadership qualities, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession.
 Eligibility is determined by scholastic achievement, evidence of professional potential, and/or marked accomplishment in the field of nursing.

 The nursing laboratory provides multiple student work stations (with examination tables) where students practice the processes associated with medical history taking and physical examinations.
 Specialized equipment associated with the physical examination is provided.
 Video equipped exam rooms are utilized for simulation experiences.
 Nurse practitioner students routinely perform histories and physicals on volunteers from inside and outside the campus community.